nolanlawson/marky/README.md

-The reason this is done asynchronously is because of how [PerformanceObserver](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceObserver) works; it allows the browser to do the actual measurement work in the background.
+The reason this is done asynchronously is because of how [PerformanceObserver](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceObserver) works; it allows the browser to schedule the measurement work in the most optimal way.

 Browser support
 ----